chotchki/feophant/README.md

 * Multi-threaded design based on Tokio instead of Postgres's multi-process design.
 * * Perk of this is not needing to manage SYSV shared memory.
 (Postgres largely fixed this but I think its still worth noting).
 * Want to avoid vaccuum for transaction wrap around.
 Will try 64-bit transaction IDs but might go to 128-bit.
+* * I can avoid the need to freeze Transaction IDs however the hint bits will need scanning to ensure that they are updated.
 * Replacing OIDs with UUIDv4s.

 ## Rust Notes